raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 And that shows us that pushdown automata are more powerful than deterministic pushdown automata, because they can recognize languages that deterministic pushdown automata cannot recognize: Context-free languages.

-And just as pushdown automata are a more powerful generalization of deterministic pushdown automata, context-fre languages (like palindromes) are a superset of deterministic context-free languages.
+And just as pushdown automata are a more powerful generalization of deterministic pushdown automata, context-free languages (like palindromes) are a superset of deterministic context-free languages.

 ---